gtm-eye/gtm-eye/README.md

 ## Installation in the Browser

- - Follow the "Extention Installation guide" from step 2
+ - Follow the "Extension Installation guide" from step 2
  - At step 3 instead of selecting the `GTM-EyE` directory, select the `build` directory generated from the `npm run build` command.